kylecmathias/ControlLib/README.md

 # ControlLib

-An Arduino library for the Arduino Mega 2560 allowing custom timer settings and interrupts.
+An Arduino library for the Arduino Mega 2560 allowing custom timer settings, interrupts, and asynchronous delays.

 ### Currently Supports only timer0 and timer2